Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture: Introduction

 \section{Introduction}

-In this paper, we prove the conjecture of Stasinski and Voll \cite[Conjecture 1]{stasinski} as written in Theorem ~\ref{result} below.
-This result has relations to the Poincar\'e polynomials of the $n\times n$ symmetric matrices over $\BF_q$ of a given rank, as noted in \cite[p.
-3]{stasinski}.
-The result also gives a formula for representation zeta functions associated to a particular group scheme, as described in \cite[p.
-3-4]{stasinski},\cite[Definition 1.2, Theorem C]{stasinski_2}.
-Additionally, this result immediately implies the validity of the interesting identity given in \cite[Proposition 5.5]{stasinski_2}.
-Finally, an conjectural analog of Theorem ~\ref{result}, which sums monomials over $S_n^{I^c}$ instead of $B_n^{I^c},$ can be found in \cite[Conjecture C]{klopsch}.
+In this paper, we prove a conjecture of Stasinski and Voll \cite[Conjecture 1]{stasinski} as written in Theorem ~\ref{result}.
+This result has relations to the Poincar\'e polynomials of the $n\times n$ symmetric matrices over $\BF_q$ of a given rank, as noted in \cite[p.\ 3]{stasinski}.
+The result also gives a formula for representation zeta functions associated to a particular group scheme, as described in \cite[p.\ 3-4]{stasinski} and \cite[Definition 1.2, Theorem C]{stasinski_2}.
+Additionally, this result immediately implies the validity of an interesting identity given in \cite[Proposition 5.5]{stasinski_2}.

-The main result states that a certain generating function for a length-like statistic on parabolic quotients of the hyperoctahedral group, $B_n,$ always has a simple formula.
-The main idea of the proof will be to find an appropriate recursion for the product form of the generating function, and then to check combinatorially that the generating function as a summation satisfies this same recursion.
-The results described in the background section are mostly due to previous work, and the results in the following sections are original.